Bundle Requests

 data type YesOrNo D<bool>

-data type QueryExpression D<string> // detailed query syntax not shown for brevity
+data type QueryExpression D<string> // detailed query syntax not shown

 data type CustomerDTO {"name":D<string>, "contacts":D<string>*}